WHAT ARE OUR CLOTHES MADE FROM?

 • Organic cotton uses less water and energy to produce than regular cotton

 • It is grown without the use of GM seed or toxic chemical fertilisers

 • It doesn’t release harmful micro plastics into our water supplies like polyester and acrylic fabrics do

 In 2017, I switched from PVC to PET sequins.
 These are nearly twice the price

 of their PVC equivalent, but not only are they more washable and hard-wearing,

 they are also a better choice environmentally.
 PET is the most common type

-Biodegradable sequins is an idea that is being explored by some pioneering researchers, however this is a very new area and they aren't yet commercially available.
-I also want to make sure that I am creating clothing that is long-lasting and will be worn for years and years, rather than being disposable.
-As one customer said recently, “I am aiming for my Rosa Bloom pieces to become
+There is some pioneering research being done into developing biodegradable sequins, however this is a very new area and they aren't yet commercially available.
+Whilst there are obvious benefits to biodegradable sequins, I also want to make sure that I am creating clothing that is long-lasting and will be worn for years and years, rather than being disposable.
+A lot of work goes into creating each piece, and as one customer said recently, “I am aiming for my Rosa Bloom pieces to become family heirlooms!"

 Hear about our new collections, news, and special offers.